vacp2p/rfc/content/docs/rfcs/38/README.md

 values in a given sequence along this graph is isomorphic to the trace of a shared, trusted state machine evolution.
-Such a state machine may perform an arbitrary computation from the class of "smart contract" artifacts by implementing a suitable model of transaction.
+Such a state machine may perform an arbitrary computation from the class of "smart contract" artifacts by implementing a given model of transaction.

 # Glacier